 We are a subsidiary of the master partnership, Sunoco Logistics Partners L.P.
 Like the master partnership, we are also a holding company that conducts all of our operations through our subsidiaries.
 Initially the master partnership will fully and unconditionally guarantee the due and punctual payment of the principal, any premium and interest on the notes when and as they become due and payable, whether at stated maturity or otherwise.
-The master partnership has guaranteed our obligations under our revolving credit facilities and our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014 and 6.125% Senior Notes due 2016.
-The master partnership's guarantee of the notes will rank equally in right of payment with its other existing and future senior debt from time to time outstanding, including the master partnership's guarantees under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2012, 8.75% Senior Notes due 2014 and 6.125% Senior Notes due 2016, and senior in right of payment to any future subordinated debt that the guarantor may incur.
+The master partnership has guaranteed our obligations under our revolving credit facilities and our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014, 6.125% Senior Notes due 2016, 5.50% Senior Notes due 2020 and 6.85% Senior Notes due 2040.
+The master partnership's guarantee of the notes will rank equally in right of payment with its other existing and future senior debt from time to time outstanding, including the master partnership's guarantees under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014, 6.125% Senior Notes due 2016, 5.50% Senior Notes due 2020 and 6.85% Senior Notes due 2014, 6.125% Senior Notes due 2040 and senior in right of payment to any future subordinated debt that the guarantor may incur.